 “Seeing then that these things cannot be spoken against, ye ought to be quiet (Strong’s G2687), and to do nothing rashly.”
 (Acts 19:36)

 To appease doesn’t have to mean, as is commonly thought, to “make payment or reparation in order to calm a rage.”
 Appeasement, in that sense, is demanded by pagan gods (“somebody is going to pay for this”), but not by Yahweh.
-He does not ask us to pay; He makes the payment (if you must call it that); He pays the price.
+He does not ask us to pay; He makes the payment (if you must call it that); He pays the price or ransom.
 A common element of false religions it to have some manner of appeasement to an offended deity.